CESP-ExpHer/GCPBayes-Pipeline/3/README.md

 **NOTE:** When you run the **"GCPBayes_pipeline_shiny_v1.2.R"** file, it uses the path that the **"shiny_files_GitHub"** folder exists as a default path of the analysis.

 ## 3- Checking required packages
 By clicking on the **"Check Required Packages"** button, the App checks a list of required packages for the pipeline.
-Missed packages will be installed automatically and it also print a warning message if any of the packages could not be installed.
+Missed packages will be installed automatically and it also prints a warning message if any of the packages could not be installed.

 ## 4- Definition of parameters
-You could easily change any parameter (such as working directory path, GWAS columns names, threshold values, etc.) by seeing its current value in a GUI (Graphical user interface).
-And just needs to click **“Update Parameters File”** button to apply all changes
+You could easily change any parameter (such as working directory path, GWAS column names, threshold values, etc.) by seeing its current value in a GUI (Graphical user interface).
+And just need to click **“Update Parameters File”** button to apply all changes

 ## 5- Running GCPBayes Pipeline
-By clicking on the **"Run GCPBayes Pipeline"** button, the App reads all parameters from the **"GCPBayes_pipeline_parameters.R"** file and run every step of the Pipeline.
+By clicking on the **"Run GCPBayes Pipeline"** button, the App reads all parameters from the **"GCPBayes_pipeline_parameters.R"** file and runs every step of the Pipeline.

 **GCPBayes Pipeline Steps in a summary** (considering LD Clumping step as well):
 <br>